-An excellent analytical work on Elliott Wave principle which proposes that stock market movements can be studied with the help of patterns which come together to represent larger wave-like movements.
+Excellent analytical work on the Elliott Wave principle proposes that stock market movements can be studied with the help of patterns that come together to represent larger wave-like movements.
 This work describes how an understanding of Elliott wave theory can help unravel the mysteries of seemingly random stock market movements and can be used to forecast future market trends with accuracy.
-The authors assert that the underlying scientific principle behind this system can be found at work in nature, art and mathematics as well as in human body and go on to analyze historical ups and downs with the help of this system.
-An almost academic work with practical applications in finance and study of stock market behaviour.
+The authors assert that the underlying scientific principle behind this system can be found at work in nature, art, and mathematics as well as in the human body and go on to analyze historical ups and downs with the help of this system.
+Almost academic work with practical applications in finance and study of stock market behavior.

 Best takeaway from this book